aragon/aragon-network-token/packages/an-controller/README.md

 # Aragon Network Token Controller

-Final controller of the Aragon Network Token.org/blog/aragon-token-sale-technical-overview-9c2a4b910755).
+Final, non-changeable controller of the Aragon Network Token.

+Once set as ANT's controller, it will limit the token controller functionality to only allowing a specified address to call `generateTokens()`.

+## Status

+🚨 Pre-audit.

 ## Development